awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-setting-up-edge-devices-service-role.md

    }
    ```

 1. Open the AWS CLI, and in the directory where you created the JSON file, run the [create\-role](https://docs.aws.amazon.com/cli/latest/reference/iam/create-role.html) command to create the service role\.
+Replace each *example resource placeholder* with your own information\.

    **Linux & macOS**